 Use purchase history to segment customers and create targeted emails designed to appeal to their general interests or lifecycle stage.
 These personalized emails will not only be better converters but also allow you to drive traffic to specific areas of your site for an optimized sequence.
 Then mirror those experiences onsite with similar language, relevant product recommendations, etc., for a full-funnel approach.

 According to RetailMeNot, 56% of retailers want to use geo-targeted coupons on mobile devices to drive digital shoppers to brick-and-mortar locations.
-This is a great chance to capitalize on the increasingly large portion of millennials with kids that want to research their purchases online before buying.
+This is a great chance to capitalize on the increasingly large portion of millennials with kids who want to research their purchases online before buying.
 Drive traffic in-store with coupons that target digital shoppers who haven’t converted yet to capture the full spectrum of shopping preferences.

 Geo-targeted coupons are also a great way to segment customers, serving different ads to those located near college campuses offering deals on more college-geared needs vs. those in more residential neighborhoods near schools.

-That’s not to say you shouldn’t still segment; if you have a local storefront—leverage it; just be aware of who you’re selling to (& what they’re looking to buy from you).Use intelligent product recommendations to increase shoppers’ average order value (AOV) based on items in the cart, cart total, etc. For instance, a shopper who added a twin bedspread to their bag would be shown a pop-up with the matching pillowcases and sheet set.
+That’s not to say you shouldn’t still segment; if you have a local storefront—leverage it; just be aware of who you’re selling to (& what they’re looking to buy from you).
+Use intelligent product recommendations to increase shoppers’ average order value (AOV) based on items in the cart, cart total, etc. For instance, a shopper who added a twin bedspread to their bag would be shown a pop-up with the matching pillowcases and sheet set.

 Rather than merely showing other products you carry, make recommendations for ones complementary to those they’re interested in.
 If you’d rather go the freebie route, perhaps trigger a pop-up with a free cup for their college (and let them choose the right one)–for ownership over the gift & a more personalized experience).
 These offers have a higher conversion rate and make the user’s journey even easier.